Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory via the Invariance Principle

-\begin{empheqboxed} \textbf{Intuition}: For the purpose of generality, we design the encoder $g_k$ to be specific to individual observable $\xb^k \in \Scal_{\xb}$.
+\begin{empheqboxed} \looseness=-1 \textbf{Intuition}: For the purpose of generality, we design the encoder $g_k$ to be specific to individual observable $\xb^k \in \Scal_{\xb}$.
 However, multiple $g_k$ can share parameters if they work on the same modality.
-Ideally, we would like the encoders to preserve as much invariance (from $\iotaset$) as possible.
+Ideally, the encoders should preserve as many invariances (from $\iotaset$) as possible.
 Thus, a clear separation between different encoding blocks is needed.
 To this end, we introduce selectors. \end{empheqboxed}